HeartArmy/Global-Live-Chat-Room/README.md

-# 🌍 Chat Room for the World
+# 🌍 Chat Room for the World [THIS REPO IS DEFUNCT]

+NOTE I DONT USE THIS REPO ANYMORE MY LATEST GLOBAL CHAT ROOM IS HOSTED USING THIS REPO  https://github.com/HeartArmy/Light-Global-Chat

 A beautiful, real-time global chat application where anyone can connect and chat with people from around the world.
 Built with Next.js 15, React 19, and designed with Apple's aesthetic principles in mind.

 ![Chat Room for the World](https://img.shields.io/badge/Next.js-15-black?style=for-the-badge&logo=next.js)
 ![React](https://img.shields.io/badge/React-19-blue?style=for-the-badge&logo=react)